devlooped/dotnet-file/README.md

         -u, --url[=VALUE]          url of the remote file -?, -h, --help             Display this help

+Use of the `-f` and `-u` is optional, since all arguments after the action are tried for URL parsing automatically to disambiguate.

 Examples:

     dotnet file download [url]     // downloads a file to the current directory and records its URL+ETag in dotnet-config